 Sleep on Your Back

-Following breast augmentation, it is extremely important that you sleep on your back.
+Following breast augmentation in Folsom, CA, it is extremely important that you sleep on your back.
 If you sleep on your stomach, you will most likely disturb the incisions made to place the implants.
 If you sleep on one of your sides, you may place excessive pressure on the implants and disturb your skin.